nodejs/node/doc/api/esm.md

 > Stability: 1 - Experimental

-Importing WebAssembly modules is supported under the `--experimental-wasm-modules` flag, allowing any `.wasm` files to be imported as normal modules while also supporting their module imports.
+WebAssembly modules can be imported as normal modules while also supporting their module imports.

 This integration is in line with the
 [ES Module Integration Proposal for WebAssembly][].